Emreerdog/mbase_nlquery/README.md

 # MBASE NLQuery

-MBASE NLQuery is a natural language to SQL generator/executor engine using the [MBASE SDK](https://github.com/Emreerdog/mbase) as an LLM inference SDK.
+MBASE NLQuery is a natural language to SQL generator/executor engine using the [MBASE SDK](https://github.com/Emreerdog/mbase) as an LLM SDK.

 It internally uses the [Qwen2.5-7B-Instruct-NLQuery](https://huggingface.co/MBASE/Qwen2.5-7B-Instruct-NLQuery) model to convert the provided natural language into SQL queries and executes it through the database client SDKs (PostgreSQL only for now).
 However, the execution can be disabled for security.